snl-dakota/dakota/docs/user/usingdakota/advanced/advancedmethods.rst

 In the Pareto optimization method, multiple sets of multiobjective weightings are evaluated.
-The user can specify these weighting sets in the method keyword block using a list, a number of , or both (see the Dakota Reference Manual :cite:p:`RefMan` for additional specification details).
+The user can specify these weighting sets in the method keyword block using a list, a number of , or both (see the Dakota Reference Manual :ref:`Keyword Reference <keyword-reference-area>` for additional specification details).

 Dakota performs one multiobjective optimization problem for each set of